openframeworks/ofBook/02_cplusplus_basics/chapter.md

 Your ability to judge a situation and change your behavior based on your analysis is a kind of prediction behavior that defines intelligence.
 A computer program can also stop, analyze, and decide how to act in a more simplified way. *Conditionals* or *branching* in code are what provides this kind of simple yet useful intelligence.
 With just a little bit if *If-Then-Else* in your code, you can automate very complex decision making.

-Figure 23 shows a generative, interactive cluster of neurons coded in OpenFrameworks for the CLOUDS Interactive Documentary.
+Figure 23 shows a generative, interactive cluster of neurons coded in OpenFrameworks for the CLOUDS Interactive Documentary.  **[MH: Explicityly drop the word branching to link this up the to conditional concept?]**

 ![Figure 23.
 Neuron simulation from CLOUDS Interactive Documentary](images/vsneurons.png "Figure 23.
 Neuron simulation from CLOUDS Interactive Documentary")